 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or the SEC, utilizing a "shelf" registration process.
 Under this process, we may from time to time offer, in one or more classes or series, separately or together, in amounts, at prices and on terms to be set forth in one or more supplements to this prospectus, shares of our common stock, shares of our preferred stock, warrants to purchase shares of our common stock or preferred stock, rights to purchase shares of our common stock or preferred stock, and units consisting of two or more of the foregoing.
-These securities will have a maximum aggregate offering price of \$500,000,000.
-This prospectus provides you with a general description of the securities we may offer at any time, from time to time, in one or more offerings and the general manner in which the securities may be offered.
+The proposed maximum aggregate offering price of all securities issued from time to time pursuant to this prospectus will not exceed \$375,000,000.
+This prospectus provides you with a general description of the securities may be offered.
 Each time we offer securities, we will provide a prospectus supplement that contains specific information about the terms of the securities we are offering.
 The applicable prospectus supplement may add, update or change information contained in this prospectus.
 You should read carefully this entire prospectus and any applicable prospectus supplement, as well as the documents incorporated by reference herein and therein that we have referred you to below under the caption "Incorporation of Information We File With the SEC," before making an investment decision.